lARSHADl/TeleScanner/README.md

 https://www.twilio.com/referral/L3jnsB

-Please dont lift the call , we just use calling as an option to notify the user
+lifting the call may deduct the credit balance , we just use calling as an way to notify the user

 1. Get a US number
 2. add your numer in  verified list as limited by trial account